ahamlinman/randomizer/SERVERLESS.md

 - The CloudFormation template (Template.yaml) uses the [AWS SAM][sam]
   transformation to simplify the setup of the Lambda function.
-- The DynamoDB table in the template is provisioned in On-Demand capacity mode.
-  Note that this mode is not eligible for the AWS Free Tier.
-See the documentation for [Read/Write Capacity Mode][capacity mode] for more details.
+- The template provisions the DynamoDB table in On-Demand capacity mode, which isn't eligible for the AWS Free Tier.
+See the [Read/Write Capacity Mode][capacity mode] documentation for more details.
 - The default configuration enables [AWS X-Ray][x-ray] tracing for the function and its requests to DynamoDB.
 X-Ray is free for up to 100,000 traces per month for every AWS account, and it's useful to see where each request is spending